RHexMan/RHex/Documents/README.md

 `source ~/perl5/perlbrew/etc/bashrc`

 To insert the code, go to your home directory by typing `cd ~`.
 Then type `ls -a` to see a listing of the files.
 One of them should be `.bash_profile`.
 If it is not there, type `touch .bash_profile`.
 Type  `open .bash_profile` to get a copy of the file in your usual text editor.
-Copy and paste the line above, and hit save.
+Copy and paste the line above on its own line, and hit save.
 Close the file.
 Then logout and log back in.
 You should be set to go.
 Looking in your normal finder window, you will see a new folder `perl5`.
 Everything that perlbrew subsequently put on your machine will go somewhere in that folder or its subfolders.

 Next, install the latest version of perl.
 At the terminal prompt copy and paste: